-Courses with numbers between 150 and 199 are topical rather than survey courses.
+Courses with numbers from 150 to 199 are topical rather than survey courses.
 Most of these offerings fulfill both the science and the quantitative reasoning requirements.
 ASTR 155 is a laboratory course that provides a hands-on introduction to astronomical observing.
 ASTR 160 and 170 provide an introduction to frontier topics in modern astrophysics and cosmology.

 Introductory courses with high school calculus and physics prerequisites Students who have taken calculus and physics in high school may enroll in quantitative introductory courses.
 ASTR 210 and ASTR 220 focus on fundamental measurements and tools used in astronomy and include an in-depth study of stellar astrophysics (ASTR 210) or galaxies and cosmology (ASTR 220).
 These courses overlap in content, so students should take either ASTR 210 or 220 but not both.
 ASTR 255 provides training in data analysis and research techniques, including computer programming and numerical and statistical analysis.

-Advanced electives Courses numbered 300 and above are more specialized and intensive.
+Prerequisites for advanced electives Courses numbered 300 and above are specialized and intensive.
 The prerequisites for these courses include ASTR 210 or 220, multivariable calculus, and two terms of introductory college physics.

-Before entering the junior year, students must obtain approval of a course of study from the director of undergraduate studies.
+Before entering the junior year, students must obtain approval of a course of study from the director of undergraduate studies (DUS).

 Number of courses 10 courses beyond prereqs, incl senior req